nginxinc/kubernetes-ingress/examples/custom-resources/zone-sync/README.md

     kubectl apply -f nginx-config.yaml
     ```

-If we don't specify `zone-sync-port` in the `nginx-config.yaml` the Ingress Controller will use default port number `12345`.
+Note that we must specify `zone-sync-port` in the `nginx-config.yaml`.